 At this same time, the condo I lived in had redesigned its gym, and I convinced management to add a spin bike.
 But what can you do with a spin bike and no instructor?
 I downloaded apps and watched YouTube videos, but no good solution existed at the time.

 Fast-forward to the suburbs and a house with room for exercise equipment.
-One day, soon after we moved in, I scrolled down on Facebook and noticed that several of my friends had “liked” the Peloton Cycle page.
-I asked those friends about it, but no one had purchased a bike, yet everyone agreed it was a brilliant concept: a state-of-the-art bike with spin classes live on or demand.
+One day, soon after we moved in, I scrolled down on Facebook and noticed that several of my friends had “liked” the One Peloton page, then called Peloton Cycle.
+I asked those friends about it, but no one had purchased a bike, yet everyone agreed it was a brilliant concept: a state-of-the-art bike with spin classes live or on demand.
 The bike, however, comes with a hefty price tag ($1995 plus $250 delivery, plus a $39 per month subscription).

 What if I told you that you can shop on Amazon and find the latest and most popular electronic devices at a huge discount?